canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 However, Government of Canada employees have [Moral Rights](https://laws-lois.justice.gc.ca/eng/acts/c-42/page-4.html#h-8) and as the author of a work has the right to the integrity of the work and the right to be associated with the work as its author by name or under a pseudonym and the right to remain anonymous.

-### Licencing

-The [Ownership of Copyright, Assignments and Licences](https://laws-lois.justice.gc.ca/eng/acts/c-42/page-4.html#h-7) provides that the owner of the copyright in any work may assign the right and may grant any interest in the right by licence.
-However no assignment or grant is valid unless it is in writing signed by the owner of the right in respect of which the assignment or grant is made, or by the owner’s duly authorized agent.

 ### Official languages

 Source code is exempt (including inline comments) of the provisions of the [Policy on Official Languages](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=26160).

 Documentation (not in source code files) should however be bilingual?

-**note:** Depends whether an open source project is considered under Language of work (6.3) or Communications with the public (6.2)
+Depends whether an open source project is considered under Language of work (6.3) or Communications with the public (6.2)